dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T2950: Creativity aids education and cultural literacy.
+### T2950: Writers and artists can inspire, educate, and entertain.

 |Support|
 |---|